Because a good wood bat shouldn’t cost $200.

 Nope.
 That’s the point.
 Not everyone wants to pay a ridiculous upcharge for paint and engraving.
 These bats are fresh off the lathe ready to rake.

 Wood bats break, that’s just reality.
-So why pay the extra $100+ for finishes and clear coats that add no durability?
-If a bat maker tells you a clear coat keeps a bat from breaking, maybe they can sell you a unicorn, too 🙂 No warranties.
+So why pay the extra $100+ for finishes that add no durability?
+If a bat maker tells you they have a special finish that keeps a bat from breaking, maybe they can sell you a unicorn, too 🙂 No warranties.

 Do you offer volume discounts?